-Depending upon the courses completed, a student will be eligible to receive either the general UWI LLM or one of the four specialized sub-categories of the UWI LLM programme:
+A student will be eligible to receive either the general UWI LLM or one of the two specialized subcategories of the UWI LLM programme:

-- the UWI LLM (Corporate and Commercial Law); - 2. the UWI LLM (Public Law);
+- 1. the UWI LLM (Corporate and Commercial Law): - the UWI LLM (Public Law);

-A candidate registered in an UWI LLM programme may select any courses from the list of courses offered from any sub-category of the UWI LLM per semester.
+A candidate registered in a UWI LLM programme shall select courses from the list of courses offered in the respective sub-category of the UWI LLM in which they are registered.

-However in order to obtain a specialised UWI LLM degree - the Corporate and Commercial Law or the Public Law degrees - the candidate must complete four (4) courses within the course list for that particular specialisation.
+In order to obtain a specialised UWI LLM degree - the Corporate and Commercial Law or the Public Law degrees - the candidate must complete a minimum of four (4) courses within the course list for that particular specialisation.